 The Apollo 11 crew received a phone call from President Richard Nixon, during which the astronauts said they felt honored to be on the mission.
 Before they left the moon’s surface, they left a silicon disc with the message:

 “We came in peace for all mankind.”

 Mike Collins flew in the Command and Service Module (CSM) above the moon, orbiting every forty-seven minutes for more than a day, alone in the Columbia.
-He was accompanied by the Colossus IIA computer.
+The Colossus IIA computer accompanied him.

 The lunar module spent the “night” on the moon, to start working on science experiments and moon rock collection the next day.
 After completing their mission on the surface of the moon, the lunar module lifted off to rejoin Columbia in orbit, executing an intricate docking procedure.

 At 130 hours, 30 minutes into the mission, Columbia had transferred back the 2-man crew and jettison the Eagle to begin its burn for the Earth.

-The American aircraft carrier USS Hornet departed out of Honolulu, Hawaii to retrieve the capsule after its return to Earth.
-The Apollo 11 capture landed 2 miles off the original landing area due to weather and seas.
-At 12:50 PM local time, after an 8-day voyage the capsule, suspended by three parachutes, landed in the Pacific Ocean.
+The American aircraft carrier USS Hornet departed out of Honolulu, Hawaii, to retrieve the capsule after its return to Earth.
+The Apollo 11 capture landed 2 miles off the intended landing area due to weather and seas.
+At 12:50 PM local time, after an 8-day voyage, the capsule, suspended by three parachutes, landed in the Pacific Ocean.
 The astronauts would spend 18 days in quarantine.
 No humans had ever returned from an extraterrestrial body to the Earth.

 When they were released, there was a ticker-tape parade in New York City in front of 4 million people.
 Everyone I knew watched it.